 Associate Professor, Faculty of Medicine & Health Sciences

-I am a practicing midwife and an Associate Professor in Midwifery at the University of Nottingham.
+I am a practicing midwife and an Associate Professor of Midwifery at the University of Nottingham.
 My academic background is in medical anthropology (University of Cambridge) and I have substantial experience in third sector management and governance.
 My NIHR funded PhD, (ScHARR, University of Sheffield) was an ethnographic study of breastfeeding and health inequalities.
-My methodological expertise is in primary qualitative health research, particularly ethnography; qualitative metasynthesis; and novel mixed-methods synthesis for epidemiological reviews.
-I am vice chair of the Iolanthe Midwifery Trust.
+My methodological expertise is in primary qualitative collaborative health research, particularly ethnography; qualitative metasynthesis; and innovative mixed-methods synthesis for epidemiological reviews and clinical guidance.
+I am a trustee of the Iolanthe Midwifery Trust.
 I am committed to developing healthcare education and I am a fellow of the UK Higher Education Academy.
 I am also a qualified doula and a birth advocate.

 My research interests are global women's health and safe motherhood initiatives, global and local health care inequalities and maternity care in migration and diaspora.
 My topic specialities are emergency intrapartum care in a low resource setting, breastfeeding and pMTCT of HIV.
 I am an advocate and campaigner for safe and dignified maternity care of women seeking asylum in the UK.
 My clinical expertise is in midwifery-led intrapartum care and I am a specialist in tropical and low-resource setting emergency maternity care.
 I have worked as a midwife within the UK and internationally.
 I hold a Diploma in Tropical Nursing from LSTM and I contribute to their global maternity programs.

 As a Lecturer in Maternal Care at the University of Leeds (2015-2017) I was responsible for designing and delivering undergraduate and postgraduate midwifery and nursing teaching and academic… read more